kuhyeon11/kuhyeon11.github.io/_posts/2024-08-25-clip_board.md

   return (int)_rax;
 }
 ```
-First, it receives input by get_int function.
-It oprerates only when input is lower then 10. <br />
+First, it receives input via the get_int function.
+It operates only when the input is lower than 10. <br />
-Here, we can find a vulnerability.
-If the input is a negative number, it can pass the conditional statement. <br />
+Here, we can find a vulnerability: if the input is a negative number, it can pass the conditional statement. <br />
-After that, it receives size.
-If must lower or equal than 0x100. <br />
+After that, it receives the size, which must be less than or equal to 0x100. <br />
-Allocate space at heap by malloc(), read contents, and write it to space. <br />
+It allocates space on the heap using malloc(), reads contents, and writes them to the allocated space. <br />
 This program distinguishes whether the clipboard is written or not by check_list.(0x4090, global variable) <br />
 There is also size_list(0x40a0, global variable), and chunk_list(0x4040, global variable). <br />
 <br />